jarusll/the-logs/index.md

 - Making the AST
 - Evaluating the AST

 Running Emacs as daemon has made my life easier.
-No more slow load times.
+No more longer load times.

 # 2022-06-13